microtony/microtony-urf/README.md

 URF Play Styles - Riot Games API Challenge entry
 ==============

+by Wong Man Hang (NA: microtony, Taiwan: 微Tony)

 This project aims to understand how players changed their play style in the URF game mode and the effects. k-means clustering was used to obtain 5 item build centroids (Marksman, Mage, Fighter, Support and Tank).
 After that, items builds from matches are categorized into one of the 5 centroids.
 Results are finally aggregated and presented in the mini AngularJS application.

 Live URL
 ----
 http://urf.microtony.com

-More details of the project are
+More details of the project can be found in the "About" tab

 Technologies used
 ----